How do you evaluate last year and this year from the point of view of business?

 The biggest project we have been working on for a long time and we have managed to successfully complete is the improvement of our website and the launch of a new e-shop.
 We have also strengthened online campaigns and communication on social networks.

 Production and shipping took place and continue at all times in compliance with hygiene and safety measures.
-It is demanding, but thanks to this we have been able to maintain a relatively normal production cycle and deliver orders within a reasonable time.
+It is demanding, but thanks to that we were able to maintain a relatively normal production cycle and deliver orders within a reasonable time.

 David is the son of one of the owners of the company.
 He has been "moving" in the company since he was a child.
 From the beginning, he tried various jobs in the workshop, during his studies he helped with the company with marketing and business.
 Now, after graduating from university, he is fully engaged in working in the company.